ZhenguoChen/Essays/Induction_and_Recursion.md

 recursion to be proved.
 2. Inductive step.
 In this step, we use a set of rules to reduce all other cases to base case.

 This idea can be very helpful for programming.
+Recursion, as defined in wiki:

+>A recursive function definition has one or more base cases, meaning input(s) for which the function produces a result trivially (without recurring), and one or more recursive cases, meaning input(s) for which the program recurs (calls itself).
+For example, the factorial function can be defined recursively by the equations 0! = 1 and, for all n > 0, n! = n(n − 1)!.

 Here are a few examples on how induction and recursion are used.

 ## Factorial